CPAMS: Information for Healthcare Professionals

 How are patients enrolled into the service?

 A GP refers eligible patients prescribed warfarin into the service.
-Only patients for whom their GP has signed the standing order may be enrolled into the service.

 Benefits of the service